andreashomelien/andreashomelien/README.md

  🎓💻 I’m currently pursuing a **Bachelor's degree in Computer Science**, specializing in Natural Language Processing

- 🔭💫 I’m currently learning and working on **KOTLIN, TENSORFLOW, SQL**
+ 🔭💫 I’m currently learning and working on **AI and Machine learning, Information Security, SQL**

 😆 Fun fact **The Saturn V rocket had just 64 KB of memory, my phone has over 2 million times more storage! 🚀📱**